reggert/reb4s/README.md

 # Requirements

 **reb4s** has no dependencies other than the Scala standard library.
-However, it is currently only built against Scala 2.10.
+However, it is currently only built against Scala 2.10 and later.
 For compatibility with Scala 2.9, take a look at the legacy artifact `reb4j-scala`, version 2.0 or earlier.